microsoft/pai/docs/faq.md

 ### Q: When OpenPAI has multiple master nodes, can the master node be deployed on multiple subnets, and they can still access normally?

 A: We recommend deploying them on the same subnet.
 In theory, as long as the network is interoperable, it can be deployed.
 Considering the high communication requirements of the cluster, the network delay of different subnets is usually high, and the network is often inaccessible.

-### Q: To improve the cluster usage, user would like to see a VC can use up all cluster resource if others don’t use it.

-A: By default, a VC can use up all cluster resource if others don’t use it.
-OpenPAI use [capacity scheduler](https://hadoop.apache.org/docs/r1.2.1/capacity_scheduler.html) of YARN for resource allocation. maximum-capacity defines a limit beyond which a queue cannot use the capacity of the cluster.
-This provides a means to limit how much excess capacity a queue can use.
-Default value of -1 implies a queue can use complete capacity of the cluster.

-### Q: How to configure virtual cluster capacity?

-A: By webportal

-### Q: What should the admin do when get NodeFilesystemUsage firing?

-A: NodeFilesystemUsage firing is caused by disk pressure.
-The root cause may be HDFS, docker data cache or user data cache. when this firing happens, the admin should do the following steps mitigate the data load.

-- (1) Check HDFS.

-Check Hadoop Datanodes (url example: http:// hadoop namenode/dfshealth.html#tab-datanode).
-If only a few nodes are overused, run "hdfs balancer -policy datanode" to rebalance the data among data nodes via HDFS balancer.
-If most nodes are in heavy usage, manually clean some data before do rebalance.

-- (2) Check docker cached data.

-Run "docker system df" to see how much space can be reclaimed.
-If the space is large, run command "docker system prune -a" to clean the cache.

-- (3) Check /tmp directory.

-Run command "du -h / | awk '$1~/[0-9]*G/{print $0}'" to list all the directory which consumes more than 1G spaces.
-Clean the data not used any more.

 ### Q: How to change Docker cache path for OpenPAI?